Pipe organ

 The origins of the pipe organ can be traced back to the hydraulis in Ancient Greece, in the 3rd century BC, in which the wind supply was created by the weight of displaced water in an airtight container.
 By the 6th or 7th century AD, bellows were used to supply Byzantine organs with wind.
 A pipe organ with "great leaden pipes" was sent to the West by the Byzantine emperor Constantine V as a gift to Pepin the Short, King of the Franks, in 757.
 Pepin's son Charlemagne requested a similar organ for his chapel in Aachen in 812, beginning the pipe organ's establishment in Western European church music.
 In England, "The first organ of which any detailed record exists was built in Winchester Cathedral in the 10th century.
 It was a huge machine with 400 pipes, which needed two men to play it and 70 men to blow it, and its sound could be heard throughout the city."
 Beginning in the 12th century, the organ began to evolve into a complex instrument capable of producing different timbres.
 By the 17th century, most of the sounds available on the modern classical organ had been developed.
-From that time, the pipe organ was the most complex man-made device—a distinction it retained until it was displaced by the telephone exchange in the late 19th century.
+At that time, the pipe organ was the most complex human-made device—a distinction it retained until it was displaced by the telephone exchange in the late 19th century.

-Pipe organs are installed in churches, synagogues, concert halls, schools, other public buildings and in private properties.
+Pipe organs are installed in churches, synagogues, concert halls, schools, mansions, other public buildings and in private properties.
 They are used in the performance of classical music, sacred music, secular music, and popular music.
 In the early 20th century, pipe organs were installed in theaters to accompany the screening of films during the silent movie era; in municipal auditoria, where orchestral transcriptions were popular; and in the homes of the wealthy.
 The beginning of the 21st century has seen a resurgence in installations in concert halls.
-The organ boasts a substantial repertoire, which spans over 500 years.
+A substantial organ repertoire spans over 500 years.